bellebuta484/My_PROFILE_20/README.md

 ![](images/130606606_149700560237060_5395666262571205922_n.jpg)

-My name is Phimonrat Panaphong and my nickname is Belle, s3885709, s3885709@student.rmit.edu.au.
-I am originally from Bangkok, Thailand and live in Sydney, Australia.
+My name is Phimonrat Panaphong and my nickname is Belle, I am originally from Bangkok, Thailand, who currently lives in Sydney, Australia.
 I am 37-year-old, and I am Buddhism.
 I graduated Bachelor's degree in international business management from Thailand and had completed Diploma of Business Management in Sydney.
 I speak Thai, English and Spanish (fairly).
 I enjoy cooking, baking, listening to music, watching Korean drama, and re-arranging and organising wardrobe.
 I